-The Foundation has a new opportunity for you to think about giving a portion of your resources to DBC as you establish your plans in your wills and trusts.
+Legacy Giving is DBC's estate giving program through the Dunwoody Baptist Church Foundation.
+Giving to the Foundation allows you to give a portion of your resources to DBC as you establish your plans in your wills and trusts.

 For where your treasure is, there your heart will be also.
 Matthew 6:21